PlumpMath/xAODHelpers/README.md

 ### Functionality Included
  - `HistogramManager` helps manage histograms in `EventLoop` algorithms by initializing histograms and adding it to the worker.
  - `JetKinematics` is an `EventLoop` algorithm used to automate the creation of histograms for a given jet container.
 See [makeJetKinematics.cxx](util/makeJetKinematics.cxx) for an example.
+ - `dumpSG.py` is a python script (a ROOT macro of sorts) used to inspect information about a ROOT file.
+It should be self-documented via `dumpSG.py --help`.

 #### Authors
 - [Giordon Stark](https://github.com/kratsg)